reigenatk/rpg-game/devlog.md

 Also still have to draw MainQuad scene, and maybe that's all for the scenes.
 Drawing campus was hard enough man.
 But I have to make a quad scene probably, and I can add like grass field and disgusting spikeball players and shit.

 Da game is coming together AAAAAA just need like 20 more uniquely drawn characters and some more original music, more good art, and hopefully we're good.
 Way harder to do than it sounds.
 At least I probably have like 10min of gameplay already, maybe 15.
 IDK.

+# 10/27/22

+I feel like I do way more work than I write in the devlog, cuz there's so many bugs and I fix them and then instantly move to the next one and forget about what I did earlier.

+But I did a pretty high profile bug today, basically it was line 20 or something in NPCMovement, and it only became evident once I had more than one NPC (finished Brain's schedule btw).
+The bug was basically that it was trying to get the coordinates using the grid loaded in the scene (of which there's only ever one, cuz only one scene is loaded at a time).

+But the problem is we want it to use its own scene's grid, which isn't loaded.
+SO to solve this I wrote this method `CrossGridCoord`.
+It's super similar to `GetWorldPosition` but not exactly the same.
+Super confusing stuff but just printing a ton of debug statements helped I guess.
+Fingers crossed it completely works now!

+Lotta art done today, started on MainQuad scene, which will probably be my last scene.
+RN the teleporters are acting strange again (wtf?) so yeah gotta fix that...

+Haha ok my freaking bounds confiner had a collider on it.
+Not the first time I did that.

+But yeah, one more scene to go.
+Added some funny animations (mostly for kabowski), after I verify his schedule works, I will do Nikolai, and then just focus on all the content (cutscene, storyline, more characters, game progression etc.)